soulbrix/ForzaCarEditor/README.md

 ### Disclaimer

-This project is not affiliated with Turn 10 Studios or Microsoft.For educational and offline modding purposes only.
+This project is not affiliated with Turn 10 Studios or Microsoft.
+For educational and offline modding purposes only.